img

 • Soft, smooth texture with a matte finish.

-• Lightweight and more breathable than taffeta.
+• Lightweight and more breathable and stretchable than taffeta.

 • Often used in umbrellas, linings, and outerwear.
 After reading both parties' definitions, you may get a little idea about taffeta vs pongee.
 Now comes to the Main difference between taffeta and pongee fabric.